gelform/kanban-ninja-forms/readme.txt

-Create tasks on your Kanban board using Ninja Forms forms by linking form fields to Kanban card attributes.
-When a user enters data into your form and clicks "Submit", a card will be created automatically with all the relevant information.
+Create tasks on your Kanban board using Ninja Forms forms.

 == Description ==

 This is an add-on plugn for [Kanban for WordPress](https://KanbanWP.com).
-Allow visitors, users, or clients to create tasks easily from Ninja Forms.
+It allows visitors, users, or clients to create tasks easily from Ninja Forms by linking form fields to Kanban card attributes.
+When a user enters data into your form and clicks "Submit", a card will be created automatically with all the relevant information.

 Note: This plugin also requires the free plugin, [Ninja Forms](http://www.ninjaforms.com/).